vanbroup/documents/output/CS.md

 ### 3.2.1 Method to prove possession of private key

-### 3.2.2 Authentication of Organization and Domain Identity

-If the Applicant requests a Certificate that will contain Subject Identity Information comprised only of the `countryName` field, then the CA SHALL verify the country associated with the Subject using a verification process meeting the requirements of [Section 3.2.2.3](#3223-verification-of-country) and that is described in the CA's Certificate Policy and/or Certification Practice Statement.
-If the Applicant requests a Certificate that will contain the countryName field and other Subject Identity Information, then the CA SHALL verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements of this [Section 3.2.2.1](#3221-identity) and that is described in the CA's Certificate Policy and/or Certification Practice Statement.
-The CA SHALL inspect any document relied upon under this Section for alteration or falsification.

 ### 3.2.2 Authentication of organization identity

 The CA SHALL verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements of [Section 3.2.2.1](#3221-Authentication-of-organization-identity-for-Non-EV-Code-Signing-Certificates) or [Section 3.2.2.2](#3222-Authentication-of-organization-identity-for-EV-Code-Signing-Certificates) and that is described in the CA's Certificate Policy and/or Certification Practice Statement.
 The CA SHALL inspect any document relied upon under this Section for alteration or falsification.

-#### 3.2.2.1 Identity

-If the Subject Identity Information is to include the name or address of an organization, the CA SHALL verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
-The CA SHALL verify the identity and address of the Applicant using documentation provided by, or through communication with, at least one of the following:

-1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
-2. A third party database that is periodically updated and considered a Reliable Data Source;
-3. A site visit by the CA or a third party who is acting as an agent for the CA; or
-4. An Attestation Letter.

-The CA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.

-Alternatively, the CA MAY verify the address of the Applicant (but not the identity of the Applicant) using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 #### 3.2.2.1 Authentication of organization identity for Non-EV Code Signing Certificates